About Tyron Hyde

 When I first started preparing depreciation reports, I initially focused on residential investment property.
 Not because the reports are that different, we just hadn’t been engaged to prepare reports for commercial property.
 So when one of my mentors, the distinguished quantity surveyor Jim Ford, offered me the opportunity to work with him on the depreciation report of a Ford factory in Queensland, I jumped at the chance.

-I sunk my teeth in.
-The more I researched the part of the Tax Act relating to the manufacturing industry, the more areas I found where we could save our client money.
+I sank my teeth in.
+The more I researched the part of the Tax Act relating to the manufacturing industry, the more areas I found where we could save our clients money.

 Both Fords were very pleased.